A reservoir of timescales in random neural networks: Stable fixed-points and transition to chaos

 The solution for each unit depends on its respective $s_\alpha$ (Fig. \ref{figone_p1}).
 If $s_\alpha<1$ a single interval around zero is available.
 For $s_\alpha>1$, for a range of values of $\eta$, $x^*_\alpha$ can take values in one of three possible intervals.
 However, the available solutions in the latter case are further restricted by stability conditions.

-We can derive the stability condition by expanding the dynamical equations (\ref{dyn}) around the fixed point and requiring that all eigenvalues of the corresponding stability matrix are negative.
-An eigenvalue of the stability matrix exists at a point $z$ in the complex plain if \cite{merav2014clusters,ahmadian2015eigenvalues}
+We can derive the stability condition by expanding the dynamical equations (\ref{dyn}) around the fixed point and requiring that all eigenvalues of the corresponding stability matrix are negative. \lm{To determine the onset of instability we look for conditions such that at least one eigenvalue develops a positive real part.} An eigenvalue of the stability matrix exists at a point $z$ in the complex \lm{plane} if \cite{merav2014clusters,ahmadian2015eigenvalues}

 Since the denominator of the expression above is $z$ plus the slope of the curve in Fig. \ref{figone_p1}a-i, a solution whose value $x^*_\alpha$ gives a negative slope (available when $s_\alpha>1$) leads to a vanishing value of the denominator at some positive $z$ and hence to a positive eigenvalue and instability.
 Hence, the $n_\alpha$ fraction of units with $s_\alpha>1$ at a stable fixed point are restricted to have support on two disjoint intervals $[x^*_{\alpha}(s_{\alpha})<x_{\alpha}^-(s_{\alpha})]\cup[x^*_{\alpha}(s_{\alpha})>x_{\alpha}^+(s_{\alpha})]$.
-We refer to this regime as {\it multi-modal}, a direct generalization of the stable fixed points regime found in \cite{merav2014clusters} for a single self-coupling $s>1$, characterized by transient dynamics leading to an exponentially large number of stable fixed points.
+We refer to this regime as {multi-modal}, a direct generalization of the stable fixed points regime found in \cite{merav2014clusters} for a single self-coupling $s>1$, characterized by transient dynamics leading to an exponentially large number of stable fixed points.
 For the $n_\alpha$ portion of units with $s_\alpha<1$, the stable fixed point is supported by a single interval around zero.

 A fixed point solution becomes unstable as soon as an eigenvalue occurs at $z=0$, obtaining from Eq. (\ref{eq:zstability}) the stability condition

 where $q_\alpha=\left[s_{\alpha} -\cosh^2(x_\alpha)\right]^2$.
 For $s_\alpha>1$ the two possible consistent solutions to (\ref{eq:dmfteq1_static}) that may result in a stable fixed point (from the two disjoint intervals in Fig. \ref{figone_p1}a-i), contribute differently to $q_\alpha$.
 Larger $|x_\alpha^*|$ decreases $q_\alpha^{-1}$ (Fig. \ref{figone_p1}b-i), thus improving stability.
 Choices for distributions of $x_\alpha^*$ along the two intervals become more restricted as $g$ increases or $s_{\alpha}$ decreases, since both render higher values for the stability condition, Eq.~\ref{eq:stability}, forcing more solutions of $x_i$ to decrease $q_\alpha^{-1}$.
 This restricts a larger fraction of $x_\alpha^*$ at the fixed points to the one solution with higher absolute value.
 At the transition to chaos, a single last and most stable solution exists with all $x_i$ values chosen with their higher absolute value $x_\alpha^*$ (Fig. \ref{figone_p1}a-i, light green segments).
 For those with $s_\alpha<1$ only one solution is available, obtained by the distribution of $\eta$ through consistency (\ref{eq:dmfteq1_static}) at the fixed point.
 In this configuration, the most stable solution is exactly transitioning from stability to instability where (\ref{eq:stability}) reaches unity.
 Hence the transition from stable fixed points to chaos occurs for a choice of $g$ and $P(s)$ such that solving consistently (\ref{eq:dmfteq1_static}) and (\ref{eq:dmfteq2_static}) leads to saturate the stability condition (\ref{eq:stability}) at one.